 You will walk for another 90 minutes to 3 hours to the stop for the night.
 You get to "camp" between 3-4 pm usually.
 It is good to do some cool down stretches of your legs, shoulders and your back muscles.
-After the stretches, you can go up to your lodge to change into dry clothes, get your sleeping bag laid out on the bed in the lodge room or your tent if you are camping and come down for some hot drinks.
+After stretching, you can go up to your lodge to change into dry clothes, get your sleeping bag laid out on the bed in the lodge room or your tent if you are camping and come down for some hot drinks.
 Dinner is usually between 6-7 pm, so you have free time to have a shower, read, just chill out or bring out the games you have brought with you to play with other members of the group or all together with our trekking crew and group members.

 Generally, after dinner, your trek leader will brief you on the next day’s hike.
 Every couple of days she/he will talk about the history, culture, ethnography, and traditions of the country you are trekking in.
 You will either chat amongst yourselves, share jokes or travel stories or playing games over some beers or rum, before bedtime.
 On trekking holidays there isn’t much to do, so people want to go to bed early but we advise you to stay up at least until 9 pm.
-The reason being, you normally sleep for 8 hours so if you go to bed at 8 pm, you will most likely wake up at 3-4 pm.
+The reason being, you usually sleep for 8 hours, so if you go to bed at 8 pm, you will most likely wake up at 3-4 pm.
 The rest of the time you might just be lying in your bed wide awake; this might give you the feeling that you didn’t sleep well that night despite having slept 7-8 hours.
-This can make some people feel grumpy in the morning.
-You can try observing your breathing or meditate in bed if it getting light you can go out of the lodge to catch an impressive sunrise with your camera or do some yoga if you know a few rounds of Surya Namaskar (Sun Salutations).
+Being awake for a long time can make some people feel grumpy in the morning.
+You can try observing your breathing or meditate in bed if it is getting light you can go out of the lodge to catch an impressive sunrise with your camera or do some yoga if you know a few rounds of Surya Namaskar (Sun Salutations).

-Nominated in the category "Best in Mountain Environment" on "Virgin Holidays, Responsible Tourism Awards 2010, 2011"
+Nominated in the category "Best in Mountain Environment" on "Virgin Holidays, Responsible Tourism Awards 2010, 2011."